Director’s Salary: Can A Company Pay Its Director With A Gross Salary?

 The Status of Directors

-A company performs its functions through 2 types of workforce, i.e. directors and employees.
-Directors, appointed at the discretion of shareholders, are effectively the company’s agents and are central to its strategic decision making and ensure that a company fulfils its statutory obligations.
+A company performs its functions through 2 types of workforce, i.e. company directors and employees.
+Directors, appointed at the discretion of shareholders or board members, are effectively the company’s agents and are central to its strategic decision making and ensure that a company fulfils its statutory obligations.
 In addition to this, most directors also assume an active role in an organisation’s trade.
 The job roles have clear segregation as per their nature, but the segregation isn’t material enough for these roles to be identified separately in most companies.

 However, it is vital to understand the difference for two important reasons.
 The directors are treated as officeholders who aren’t covered under the national minimum wage, but their earnings as a director are covered due to the work they do for the company.
-Secondly, tax and NI implications on the earnings depend on the roles from which the earnings have been generated.
+Secondly, tax and d National Insurance implications on the earnings depend on the roles from which the earnings have been generated.

 Point to be Noted

 Directorship is not employment in itself but legislation treats it as one for PAYE income tax and National Insurance purposes.

 A director can also be termed as a non-executive director, i.e. it doesn’t require a director to assume an active day to day role, but his/her contributions to policy and decision making remain vital.
 Despite the different roles and responsibilities of executive and non-executive directors, the tax rules applicable to the earnings of both are the same.
 It is widely assumed that some non-executive directors can get an exemption from these taxation rules by collecting their fees through a limited company owned and controlled by them.
 This is a faulty assumption.

 Video: Paying Non-Executive Directors off the Record; Problems & Solutions

 Non-executive directors are barred from getting any tax benefits through IR35, which, if explained simply, is a law for preventing tax avoidance from employees who use intermediaries to receive their remuneration (in this case non-executive director remuneration).